 Daniele Sliced Prosciutto | Ahuacatlan Avocado Oil | Ancho Chili Powder | Raw Almonds | Bamboo Knot Picks | Kraft Triangle Flag Banner | White Porcelain Serving Tray | Slate Cheese Board | Olivine Green Buffet Napkins | White Porcelain Square Tasting Plates | Rectangular Lacquer Serving Tray

-- about 8-10 slices of Daniele prosciutto, cut in half lengthwise (depending on how many shrimp you have)
+- 10 slices prosciutto (cut in half lengthwise (depending on how many shrimp you have))

 - 2 tbsp parmesan cheese (optional)